MasaoFujii/pg_exclusive_backup/README.md

 # pg_exclusive_backup
-This extension provides functions for exclusive backup on PostgreSQL.
+This extension provides functions for exclusive backup on PostgreSQL 15 or later.

 pg_exclusive_backup is released under the [PostgreSQL License](https://opensource.org/licenses/postgresql), a liberal Open Source license, similar to the BSD or MIT licenses.

-Note that pg_exclusive_backup requires PostgreSQL 15 or later.

 ## Install